MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/support-and-ts.md

 ---
-title: Support and troubleshooting information for Cloud App Security
+title: Support and troubleshooting information for Defender for Cloud Apps
-description: This article describes your support and troubleshooting options for Microsoft Cloud App Security ms.date: 11/14/2019 ms.topic: conceptual
+description: This article describes your support and troubleshooting options for Microsoft Defender for Cloud Apps ms.date: 11/14/2019 ms.topic: conceptual
 ---
-# Support and troubleshooting Microsoft Cloud App Security
+# Support and troubleshooting Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article describes the available support and troubleshooting options for Cloud App Security.
+This article describes the available support and troubleshooting options for Defender for Cloud Apps.

-## Manage support requests for Cloud App Security
+## Manage support requests for Defender for Cloud Apps

-Microsoft provides global technical, pre-sales, billing, and subscription support for Microsoft Cloud App Security.
+Microsoft provides global technical, pre-sales, billing, and subscription support for Microsoft Defender for Cloud Apps.
 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in additional languages.

-As an admin, you can use the **Help + Support** option to file an online support request for Cloud App Security from the Azure portal.
+As an admin, you can use the **Help + Support** option to file an online support request for Defender for Cloud Apps from the Azure portal.
 To create a support request, your account must be assigned one of the following [administrator roles in Azure Active Directory](/azure/active-directory/active-directory-assign-admin-roles-azure-portal):

 * Global administrator